How to Create a Timeless Coastal Home

 With these tips, there is no need to plan for an entire home renovation to get the classic coastal look.
 Start with the less expensive coastal decor pieces like pillows, bed linens, and decor pieces.
 From here, you can add neutral colors and coastal patterns like stripes.
 Windows are going to bring in the light to make this look come to life, so consider including linen-type drapes, woven shades, or plantation shutters.

-Paint is the absolute best way to create BIG impact!
+Paint is one of the best ways to create a BIG impact!
 It is also one of the most affordable changes you can make.
 When painting, consider adding some shiplap or other simple moldings where it makes sense – areas like entryways, fireplaces, or bed/bath accent walls.
-If you have some rugs in your existing spaces and don’t want to update them completely, consider adding a jute piece underneath to bring in more texture.
-For the complete make-over look, slowly start to swap furniture pieces that feel heavy, ornate, or dark for some lighter wood pieces.
-Last but not least, think blue anywhere you can squeeze it in- cabinetry, throw pillows, artwork, and decor accent pieces.
+If you have some rugs in your existing spaces and don’t want to update them completely, consider adding a jute rug underneath to bring in more texture.
+For the complete makeover look, slowly start to swap furniture pieces that feel heavy, ornate, or dark for some lighter wood pieces.
+Last but not least, think blue anywhere you can squeeze it in like cabinetry, throw pillows, upholstery fabric, artwork, and decor accent pieces.

 Serene Coastal Modern Classic Bedroom